 8. Hand sanitizer.

 Fun fact: 1 in 5 people don’t regularly wash their hands.
 Of those 1 in 5, 70% don’t use soap.
 Crazy, right?
+(Also, incredibly disgusting, but we'll save that tirade for another day).
 That being said, hand sanitizer is king when you're going to a music festival and pretty much any event in general.
 An alcohol-based hand sanitizer will help to deter the spread of germs and bacteria.
 Public restrooms will likely be your only option all day at a music festival, so hygiene is especially important.

 Anything I missed?
 What would you recommend bringing for a music festival?